eikek/tus4s/README.md

 - *core* depends on `http4s-core` (only) and provides the basic data structures for supporting the tus protocol
-- *server* depends on `http4s-dsl` to implement the tus protocol as a `HttpRoutes` value that you can mount in your endpoint hierarchy
+- *routes* depends on `http4s-dsl` to implement the tus protocol as server `HttpRoutes` value that you can mount in your endpoint hierarchy

 ## Usage